d1b1/d1b1/README.md

 Just left a startup, and looking for something new.
 Very interested in the fusion of capital and tech to solve and improve healthcare outcomes in research.

+Also exploring the world of no-code, low-code solutions and patterns.
+Thinking about how much code/time I could have saved in my last company.
+Dreaming of startup build 95% on no-code.

 <!--
 **d1b1/d1b1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.